Modern slavery statement

 At Wellcome, we support science to solve the urgent health challenges facing everyone by investing in research, engaging people and influencing change.
 Our vision is a healthier future for everyone.
 How we operate is also part of our impact in the world, and we have a responsibility to consider the consequences of our actions and the impact we have on others.
 As such, we are fully committed to tackling the risks of modern slavery and strive to operate to the highest ethical standards in our work, our business dealings and our wider relationships.

-Geopolitical conflicts, climate emergencies, economic and social impacts on health continue to expose more people to factors leading to modern slavery and other exploitative labour practices.
+Compounding economic, health and social effects from growing global instability and climate-related crises continue to expose more people to factors leading to modern slavery and other exploitative labour practices.
 We strive to ensure that we do not contribute to or support any form of modern slavery.
 We respect people and value difference, fostering an inclusive and equitable environment that values the dignity and rights of every individual.

 In the year ahead, we will continue to develop our approach to managing the risks of modern slavery within our operational chains.